opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 For simplicity, we will use our Jenkins server as the base server to manage the EKS cluster.

-To enable this, we will create an IAM policy and attach it to the Jenkins instance, granting it the necessary permissions to manage our Amazon EKS cluster.
+To enable this, we will create IAM policies and attach it to the Jenkins instance, granting it the necessary permissions to manage our Amazon EKS cluster.

 See [_(AWS Documentation - How to create IAM Policies)_](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html){: target="_blank" }